 The Most Vibrant Flowering Trees

 Red flowering dogwood trees love both the sun and the shade.
-Ruby and pink blooms sprout up all over the trees in the midst of spring, surrounded by lovely red and green leaves.
-The dogwoods can adapt to different kinds of soil and are very tolerant of drought.
+Ruby and pink blooms sprout up all over the trees amid spring, surrounded by lovely red and green leaves.
+Dogwoods can adapt to different kinds of soil and are very tolerant of drought.
 In the fall, the leaves transition into shades of deep red.
 These trees will liven up your garden and create an elegant backdrop for a laid-back evening.

-Kwanzan cherry trees (also known as Japanese flowering cherry trees) are fantastically unique.
-These quick-growing trees have larger blooms than most other cherry trees, which stick around even when the leaves begin to surround them.
-While they are native to Japan, they can grow in the United States' zones five to eight, as well.
-Kwanzan enjoy full sun and may mature to heights between thirty and fifty feet, offering ample shade.
+Kwanzan cherry trees (also known as Japanese flowering cherry trees) are unique.
+These quick-growing trees have more prominent blooms than most other cherry trees, which stick around even when the leaves begin to surround them.
+While they are native to Japan, they can grow in the United States' zones five to eight.
+Kwanzan enjoys full sun and may mature to heights between thirty and fifty feet, offering ample shade.
 Your yard is sure to stand out and impress with this crowd favorite.

-The white and pink blooms of Yoshino cherry trees add an almond scent and pleasing view to your home.
+Yoshino cherry trees' white and pink blooms add an almond scent and a lovely view to your home.
 Though these trees are from Japan and China, they can also grow well in zones five through eight in the United States.
 They grow horizontally and vertically to heights between fifteen to twenty-five feet.
 In the fall, the leaves of the Yoshino transition from a deep green to a glorious yellow.
 These trees will create a gorgeous backdrop for any event and will impress your guests.